codecalec/ProgrammingLabManual/src/plotting/basic_plotting.md

 In order to use Matplotlib, we need to import it.
 ``` python
 import matplotlib.pyplot as plt
 ```
-We use the `as` keyword to substitute for the longer part with plt It will be assumed that you have this line for the rest of this chapter.
+We use the `as` keyword to substitute for the longer part with `plt`.
+It will be assumed that you have this line for the rest of this chapter.

 > If you get an error related to this line, make sure your have installed Matplotlib correctly